Main page content

-The purpose of this policy is to provide electronic card key and metal key access to offices of University of Texas System Administration employees located at the System Administration Complex facilities, to control security and access to the complex, and to maintain control of the number of keys issued to employees.
+The purpose of this policy is to provide electronic card key and metal key access to offices of University of Texas System Administration employees located at the U. T. System Administration Building (UTSB), to control security and access to the complex, and to maintain control of the number of keys issued to employees.

 Sec.
 2 Issuance of Keys

-2.1 Routine access to locked System Administration facilities or areas within those facilities that is required for the performance of an employee’s assigned duties will be provided through the issuance of an appropriate key to allow entry.
+2.1 Routine access to locked UTSB or areas within those facilities that is required for the performance of an employee’s assigned duties will be provided through the issuance of an appropriate key to allow entry.

 a) The U. T. System Office of Capital Projects, Facilities Management (Facilities Manager) has immediate responsibility for the issuance of metal keys and for maintaining records of all keys issued for access to System Administration facilities.

 b) The Facilities Manager has immediate responsibility for issuance of electronic card keys for those facilities in which a computerized magnetic locking system has been installed in accordance with approved procedures.
 Office of Talent and Innovation holds additional ability to issue electronic card keys for System employees only.

-d) Keys may be issued to System Administration employees only upon authorization by a responsible department head and approval by the Facilities Manager.
-Any disputes on the issuance of keys are resolved by the Executive Vice Chancellor for Business Affairs.
+d) Any disputes on the issuance of keys are resolved by the Executive Vice Chancellor for Business Affairs.

 e) Persons to whom keys are issued assume full responsibility for the security and proper use of keys issued to them.
 Key recipients must agree they: